AwaywithCharles/Conclave/3. Python/HighTemplar/README.md

 The program is currently licensed under the MIT License, allowing open-source contributions and improvements.
 In the future, the program will be made cross-platform to allow for use on multiple operating systems.

 Please note that the program may present bugs, but it primarily works as intended.
+This is just something I threw togather really quickly to solve a problem I had on my local network.
 Any contributions or feedback from the community are welcome to help improve the program's functionality.

 Thank you for using High Templar.